TanStack/table/docs/src/api/table-instance.md

 type columns = ColumnDef<TGenerics>[]
 ```

-The array of column definitions to use for the table instance.
+The array of column defs to use for the table instance.

 #### `defaultColumnDef`